sjansen/hoggle/README.md

 #### Concurrent Transfer

-Hoggle has not been tested with concurrent transfer enable.
+Hoggle has not been tested with concurrent transfer enabled.
 This is a temporary situation.

 #### Newly Cloned Repos